Blog

 Updates on what I'm building, technical learnings, and insights from my engineering journey.

-- LLM Failed to convert a WordPress website to Static HTML/CSS
+building-in-public engineering ollama llm self-hosted - LLM Failed to convert a WordPress website to Static HTML/CSS

 A journey through the hidden complexity of WordPress migrations, LLM limitations, and why sometimes the 'simple' solution isn't actually simpler.